CaiMuCheng/WebDevOps/README.md

 ## About CodeEditor

-We use [MuCodeEditor](https://github.com/MuChengTeam/MuCodeEditor), This is a nice large text editor on Android.
+Now, we use [Sora-Editor](https://github.com/Rosemoe/sora-editor), This is a nice large text editor on Android.

 It provides for example auto-completion, show-line-number, Sticky line-number, zoom etc.